 Do you long for time to be creative?
 Maybe even dream of supplementing your family’s income using your creative gifts?
 I often feel that my relationship with deep, uninterrupted creative work is elusive.
 So close – yet so far away!
 It’s like we are at the same party but on opposite sides of the room.
 Close enough to make eyes at each other, but all I can do is smile and wave.
 And if I do finally make it through the maze of needs and distractions, creativity is long gone.
 All I have the energy for is a nap!

-So, I’ve spent the last three years, in the midst of raising four little people, nurturing my marriage and overall barely keeping all. of. the. balls. in the air, trying to figure out how to carve out time for focused creativity.
+So, I’ve spent the last four years, in the midst of raising four little people, nurturing my marriage and overall barely keeping all. of. the. balls. in the air, trying to figure out how to carve out time for focused creativity.
 I’ve found a few things that help!

 Here’s what is working for me:

 We have dedicated a section off of our kitchen area that acts as a central area for all of our creative supplies.
 I also have a small desk in our homeschool room set aside for my art making and supplies.
 I’ve tried to make it easy to access supplies and just as easy to put things back when we are done.
 I have found that you can really make any space work.
 Whether it is atop a cupboard in the kitchen or a small desk in a bedroom.

 When my kids were younger (ages 4,4,3 and 1), including them in my focused painting or drawing time was pretty stressful for me.
 For me, it was impossible to focus in the midst of the never-ending busy-ness and lack of attention span.
 I finally decided to hire a neighbor (a former kindergarten teacher) to give us all a much-needed break.
 The kids played and did crafts at her house for a couple of hours a week while I enjoyed calm, uninterrupted time to myself to focus and create.

 25 Creative Things In 15 minutes a Day!